seancfoley/IPAddress/ipaddress.md

 `AddressSegmentSeries` implementations (such as `Address` and `AddressSection`) have methods that produce strings in various formats.

-This Java code produces those assorted strings from a selection of six addresses and subnets.
+This Java code produces those assorted strings from a selection of six addresses and subnets:
 ```java
 public static void main(String[] args) {
   printStrings(new MACAddressString("a:bb:c:dd:e:ff").getAddress());